CrudMaster92/PokemonGPT/README.md

 1. Clone this repository and open the `chrome://extensions` page in Chrome.
 2. Enable **Developer mode** and load the extension directory as an unpacked extension.
 3. Open a Pokémon Showdown battle and the assistant will suggest and select moves automatically.
+4. Use the extension's **Options** page to enable/disable the assistant and adjust the LLM temperature.

 ## Development Guide